Grammar School Faculty

 Personal Finance Teacher

 Mike has been counseling individuals and families on wise financial decision-making for over twenty years.
-He started in the Financial Services Industry in 1999 and began his own independent financial planning firm, Mall Retirement Group, in 2010.
+He started in the financial services industry in 1999 and began his own independent financial planning firm, Mall Retirement Group, in 2010.
 He is passionate about helping people make great financial decisions.
-He is a CERTIFIED FINANCIAL PLANNER and member of the Financial Planning Association of New Jersey.
-Mike’s four daughters attend Trinity and his family are members of Sovereign Grace Church.
+He is a Certified Financial Planner and member of the Financial Planning Association of New Jersey.
+Mike is the proud father of three Trinity graduates with another daughter in the upper school.
+He and his family are members of Sovereign Grace Church.

 Music & Art Faculty